-Research and knowledge systems in difficult places – part 1: South Sudan
+Research and knowledge systems in difficult places part 2: Liberia

 In the first of a series of blog posts based on recent analysis into the research and knowledge systems in fragile or conflict states, Jon Harle considers South Sudan.